Rachana1117/smart-parking-system-backend/README.md

-# Node.js MySQL REST API
+# Node.js MySQL REST API for Smart Parking System using RFID Technology

 A REST API built with Node.js and MySQL for creating, reading, updating and deleting data.